#FinIDatSea

 The dolphin/s and the dorsal fin/s should

-> fill a considerable proportion of the image frame prior to cropping
+> Fill a considerable proportion of the image frame prior to cropping

-> be parallel to the camera
+> Be perpendicular to the camera

-> be in focus
+> Be in focus

 Bottlenose dolphins, image taken during a Moonraker dolphin swim trip

 As scientists, we look for the nicks and notches that occur over time due to interactions and injuries of the trailing edge of the dolphin’s dorsal fin.
-To us, these dorsal fin features are like a human’s fingerprint and we can use these features to differentiate individual dolphins.
+To us, these dorsal fin features are like a human’s fingerprint and we can use these features to identify individual dolphins.

-> Date
+> Date and time

-> Departure location and time
+> Departure location and tour boat

-Remember to tag your images when you upload them to Instagram or other social media #finIDatsea
+Remember to tag your images when you upload them to Instagram or other social media #FinIDatSea